SIMPONI ARIA® side effects and Important Safety Information

-If you are currently taking methotrexate and your treatment is not providing the relief you need from the pain, stiffness, and swelling of your moderate to severe rheumatoid arthritis (RA), your doctor may suggest starting you on a biologic medication, such as SIMPONI ARIA®.
+If your current treatment is not providing the relief you need, your doctor may suggest starting you on a biologic medication, such as SIMPONI ARIA®.
 It’s only natural to have questions and concerns about starting on a biologic medication.

 Here are some important things you should know about treatment with SIMPONI ARIA®:

-SIMPONI ARIA® is a biologic treatment for adults with moderate to severe RA, used with the medicine methotrexate.
-Methotrexate is taken as directed.
+SIMPONI ARIA® is a biologic treatment for adults with:

 Only your doctor can decide if SIMPONI ARIA® is right for you.
 SIMPONI ARIA® can cause serious side effects.
 Please read the Medication Guide for SIMPONI ARIA® and discuss any symptoms or questions with your doctor.